TheArkive/CallTipsForAll/README.md

 Click on call tips to invoke the CHM and link directly to the corresponding page.

 You can disable double-click to open call tip in Settings window from tray menu.

+Toggle Auto-Complete while typing in the Settings window.

 ### Classes - special note